Are menstrual cramps normal?

 Why does it happen?

-During the menstrual period, the uterus (uterus) contracts regularly to remove the bleeding in the uterus.
+During menstruation, the uterus contracts regularly to remove bleeding from the uterus.
 The uterus releases chemicals called prostaglandins during these contractions.
-The cramps felt are directly related to these chemicals.
-As the prostaglandin level increases, the cramps also increase.
+The cramps you feel are directly related to these chemicals.
+As prostaglandin levels increase, cramps also increase.

-Some people tend to have more cramping periods for no apparent reason, which is normal.
+Some people tend to have more crampy periods for no apparent reason, and this is normal.

-For others, severe menstrual cramps can be a symptom of different medical conditions.
+For others, severe menstrual cramps may be a symptom of different medical conditions.

 Other medical conditions that cause severe menstrual cramps:

-Endometriosis (Chocolate Cyst): It is the condition that the tissue covering the inside of the uterus grows outside the uterus and in another region.
-This can cause bleeding outside of menstrual days, pain during sexual intercourse, as well as menstrual cramps.
+Endometriosis (Chocolate Cyst): It is a condition in which the tissue lining the uterus grows outside the uterus and grows in another area.
+This may cause bleeding outside of menstrual days, pain during sexual intercourse, and may also lead to menstrual cramps.

-Polycystic Ovary Syndrome (PCOS): PCOS is a common hormonal disorder that affects about 1 in 10 people.
-Rising androgen levels cause menstrual irregularity and can trigger menstrual cramps.
+Polycystic Ovarian Syndrome (PCOS): PCOS is a common hormonal disorder that affects approximately 1 in 10 people.
+Rising androgen levels cause menstrual irregularities and can trigger menstrual cramps.

 Pelvic Inflammatory Disease (PID): It is a type of bacterial infection of the vagina.
-It is usually sexually transmitted.
+It is usually transmitted sexually.
 The disease can cause damage to the uterus, ovaries and vagina.
-This can cause pain and cramps.
+This may cause pain and cramps.

-Cervical Stenosis: It is the condition that the opening of the cervix is narrow enough to prevent the menstrual flow.
-This opening can increase the pressure in the uterus and may predispose to cramps.
+Cervical Stenosis: It is a condition in which the opening of the cervix is narrow enough to prevent menstrual flow.
+This opening can increase the pressure inside the uterus and predispose to cramps.

-Adenomyosis: The condition where the inner layer or membrane of the uterus, which covers the inner surface of the uterus and is excreted every month with menstrual bleeding, is located within the muscle layer of the uterus is defined as adenomyosis.
+Adenomyosis: The condition in which the inner layer or membrane of the uterus, which covers the inner surface of the uterus and is excreted with menstrual bleeding every month, is located within the muscle layer of the uterus is defined as adenomyosis.
 These cells in the muscle layer of the uterus may show bleeding characteristics similar to menstrual bleeding.
-Bleeding as well as aches and cramps are common symptoms.
+In addition to bleeding, pain and cramps are among the common symptoms.

 Those with irregular bleeding

-Those with a biological family history of menstrual cramps/pain
+Those with a history of menstrual cramps/pain in their biological family

 What is good for menstrual cramps?